-We have 35 offices strategically located all over Mexico to serve different segments of the national market:
+We have 34 offices strategically located all over Mexico to serve different segments of the national market:

-- Our corporate offices are in the capital of the country, on Paseo de la Reforma Avenue.
-"Monex Tower" has more than 12 thousand square meters; we made an investment of more than \$11.5 million dollars focused on furniture, equipment and technological infrastructure according to business needs and security requirements - Tempus has offices in the USA (Los Angeles, Washington DC and New York) - Monex Europe operates with offices in London, Madrid, and Amsterdam.
-Also, it has an office in Canada (Toronto) and Singapore - Monex Securities has offices in Houston and San Antonio, Texas and San Diego, California in USA
+- Our corporate offices are located in the capital of the country, on Paseo de la Reforma Avenue.
+"Monex Tower" has over 12 thousand square meters and, in the last fiscal year, we invested over \$32 million pesos in furniture, equipment and technological infrastructure according to the business growth and organizational development needs - Tempus has offices in the USA (Los Angeles, Washington DC and New York) - Monex Europe operates with offices in London, Madrid, and Amsterdam.
+Also, it has an office in Canada (Toronto), Singapore, and Luxembourg. - Monex Securities has offices in Houston and San Antonio, Texas and San Diego, California in USA